gabrielVolponi/portfolio_qa/README.md

 # 👨‍💻 **Quality Engineer Portfolio** 🚀

 Welcome to my **Quality Engineer Portfolio**!
 This project showcases my work, skills, and experience in software quality assurance, test automation, and performance testing.
-Feel free to explore the repositories and check out the tools and technologies I've used to ensure quality in the software I test.
+Feel free to explore the repositories and check out the tools and technologies I've used to ensure quality in the software I test

 ## 🛠️ **Tech Stack**